 Our MA programs are graduate programs.
-The department does not inculcate knowledge that was supposedly acquired in undergraduate education.
 Students are expected to develop familiarity with, and experience in, the basic skills of independent research.
 Faculty members offer guidance, assistance, and supervision in students' own creative work and, naturally, information on fields which students may not have studied earlier.

 Specializations and advanced certificate programs

 Master's students may also pursue a number of specializations and advanced certificate programs within the department.
 These programs mark academic fields of particular relevance in which there is a coalescence of faculty strength between the History Department and other CEU units.
 The specializations and advanced certificate programs do not imply separate degrees: students who have successfully completed the requirements receive, together with the regular CEU MA degree, a certificate of attendance.
 You can find more information on the programs here.